digital-engineering/airbnb-scraper/README.md

 ## Intro

-I travel a lot, and I love using Airbnb to find short term rentals.
-Their search is pretty good, but sometimes I find it lacking.
+Airbnb's search is pretty good, but sometimes I find it lacking.
 For instance, you can't do a full text search, and they limit you to 300 results per search which means it is a chore to see their entire inventory.

-Luckily, they make it easy by storing most of their listing data in big javascript objects at the bottom of the page in some meta HTML tags.
+Luckily, they make it easy by storing most of their listing data (i.e. "state") in big JSON objects at the bottom of the page in the content attribute of meta HTML tags.

 ## Example Usage